An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 Increased Blood Flow = Increased Healing Rate

-We believe the use of T•Shellz Wraps for effective treatment of cartilage tears and ligament damage is one of the most under-utilized home treatment options available on the market today.
-We have thousands of customers that have tried many options out there and have been amazed at how effective and fast T•Shellz treatments can accelerate the body's recovery of soft tissue injuries.
+We believe the use of T•Shellz Wraps® for boosting blood flow to soft tissue in the knee is one of the most under-utilized home treatment options available on the market today.
+We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can relieve pain and increase blood flow in soft tissue.

 *Know that every personal soft tissue injury is unique and the TShellz Wrap may not work for everyone.
 This is why we offer a 60-day money back return on all our TShellz Wrap devices.